Interview: Is There Still an Appitite for Investing in Property in 2017?

-Whilst true that the returns from investing in property are lower today than they have been in the past, investors are still keen on bricks and mortar.
-A big draw is that with property is more tangible than stocks and shares – you can see and touch it.
-But before diving in you need to manage your expectations and know exactly what your overheads are going to be.
+The returns from investing in property are lower today than they have been in the past but investors are still keen on bricks and mortar.
+Property is just more tangible than stocks and shares.
+But, before diving in you need to manage your expectations and know exactly what your overheads are going to be.

 Investing In Property In 2017

 Amy: Do you think there's still an appetite for property investment?
 Do you think there's still a buoyant marketplace or do you think the market is taking a knock?